cromo/cr/content/blog/getting-func-y-in-rebol-and-red.md

 3 true string!
 ```

-So there you have it - how Red and Rebol know where one function's arguments end and another's begins.
-It's depends on the binding of the identifiers in the code when that block is executed.
+So there you have it - how to tell where one function's arguments end and another's begins.
+There's one complication - it depends on the binding of the identifiers in the code when that block is executed, meaning it's possible to rebind words to change what function gets called, and thus the arity *could* change - but if you have to contend with spurious rebinding, you have bigger problems.

+So reading Red and Rebol isn't difficult as long as you know the arity of the functions in the code you're reading.
+While it's not too difficult to

+(something about the rebol dictionary)